gliderlabs/herokuish/README.md

 Herokuish is for platform authors.
 The project consolidates and decouples Heroku compatibility logic (running buildpacks, parsing Procfile) and supporting workflow (importing/exporting slugs) from specific platform images like those in Dokku/Buildstep, Deis, Flynn, etc.

 The goal is to be the definitive, well maintained and heavily tested Heroku emulation utility shared by all.
 It is complemented by [progrium/cedarish](https://github.com/progrium/cedarish), which focuses on reproducing the base Heroku system image.
+Together they form a toolkit for achieving Heroku compatibility.

 [![Circle CI](https://circleci.com/gh/gliderlabs/herokuish.png?style=shield)](https://circleci.com/gh/gliderlabs/herokuish)